yoktavian/Semantic-UI/README.md

 ## How

-Because we want to use semantic-ui react, before we can using it we should install it using:
+Because we want to use semantic-ui-react, before we can using it we should install it using:

 ` npm install semantic-ui-react`

-When it installed, you need to installing another stuff that is semantic-ui css.
+When it installed, you need to installing another stuff that is semantic-ui-css.

 `npm install semantic-ui-css`